-Selection: Directors shall be elected at a duly organized meeting of the Board of Directors.
-Notice of the Board's intentions to elect a Director shall be included in the agenda for that meeting and publicly announced.

-Removal Procedures: Any member may be removed without cause by the affirmative vote of a majority of the Board.
-Newly created directorships resulting from an increase in the number of directors compromising the board and all vacancies occurring on the board for any reason shall be filled by the majority of the members in office at any meeting of the Boards.
+Selection: Directors shall be elected at a duly organized meeting of the Governing Board.
+Notice of the Governing Board's intentions to elect any such Director shall be included in the agenda for that meeting and publicly announced in accordance with Sunshine Law requirements.
+Newly created directorships resulting from an increase in the number of directors comprising the board and all vacancies occurring on the board for any reason shall be filled by the majority of the members in office at a duly organized meeting of the Governing Board.
 A member elected to fill a newly created directorship or a vacancy will serve until a successor is elected.
 Newly elected members will agree to support the founding organization's vision in order to maintain continuity between the founders and the subsequent board members.